-C1 First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2020.

-- Include early decision, early action, and students who began studies during summer in this cohort. - Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution). - Admitted applicants should include wait-listed students who were subsequently offered admission.
+- C1 First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2021. - Include early decision, early action, and students who began studies during summer in this cohort. - Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution). - · Since the total may include students who did not provide gender data, the detail need not sum to the total.

-Total first-time, first-year (freshman) men who applied 2239 Total first-time, first-year (freshman) women who applied 3427 Total first-time, first-year (freshman) men who were admitted 1452 Total first-time, first-year (freshman) women who were admitted 2151

-Total full-time, first-time, first-year (freshman) men who enrolled 499 Total part-time, first-time, first-year (freshman) men who enrolled 16

-Total full-time, first-time, first-year (freshman) women who enrolled 564 Total part-time, first-time, first-year (freshman) women who enrolled 5
+Total first-time, first-year (freshman) men who applied 2058 Total first-time, first-year (freshman) women who applied 3045 Total first-time, first-year (freshman) men who were admitted 1221 Total first-time, first-year (freshman) women who were admitted 1754 Total full-time, first-time, first-year (freshman) men who enrolled 512 Total part-time, first-time, first-year (freshman) men who enrolled 15 Total full-time, first-time, first-year (freshman) women who enrolled 612 Total part-time, first-time, first-year (freshman) women who enrolled 19 Total first-time, first-year (degree-seeking) who applied 5103 Total first-time, first-year (degree-seeking) who were admitted 2975 Total first-time, first-year (degree-seeking) who enrolled 1158